Dynatrace/obslab-release-validation/docs/validate-telemetry.md

 ```

 Leave this command running.
 Open a new terminal window to run any other commands.

+!!! note "Command Stuck?"
+    This command will appear to "hang".
+That is expected behaviour.
+It isn't hanging, it is working correctly.

+    Leave this command running to keep the port forwarding alive.

 Go to ports tab, right click the `demo app` entry and choose `Open in browser`.